-One way to define long trajectories is to split the trajectory into smaller pieces which can be represented by cubic Bezier curves (i.e. 2 control points).
-Before starting the actual transmission of data, the source can probe the ad-hoc network by sending a control-plane packet which includes the whole trajectory with n control points.
-Upon arrival of that probe packet, an intermediate node divides the whole trajectory into equal pieces, and checks whether itself is close enough (e.g. within 5m of radius) to one of those middle points.
-If so, that particular node identifies itself as a Special Intermediate Node (SIN) for this source-destination pair and sends an acknowledgement to the source.
+Before starting the actual transmission of data, the source can probe the ad hoc network by sending a control-plane packet which includes the whole trajectory with n control points.
+Upon arrival of that probe packet, an intermediate node divides the whole trajectory into equal pieces, and checks whether itself is close enough (e.g. within 5 m of radius) to one of those middle points.
+If so, that particular node identifies itself as a special intermediate node (SIN) for this source-destination pair and sends an acknowledgement to the source.
 The source confirms SIN by replying to the acknowledgement (this is necessary to resolve contention for being SIN if there are multiple candidates close to the desired middle point).
 After this confirmation from the source, the SIN records the control points for the next cubic Bezier curve in the trajectory.
-This process will continue until all pieces of the trajectory is captured by an SIN which keeps the control points of the next cubic Bezier curve.
+This process will continue until all pieces of the trajectory is captured by a SIN which keeps the control points of the next cubic Bezier curve.

-In this manner, there will be n - 1 SINs, n cubic Bezier curves for a trajectory with 2n control points.
+In this manner, there will be n-1 SINs, n cubic Bezier curves for a trajectory with 2n control points.
 After such a signaling protocol as described above, the source will no longer have to encode the 2n control points into data packets.
-Rather, it will just need to put 2 control points for the next cubic Bezier curve on the trajectory, since the next SIN will be putting the control points necessary for the following piece of the trajectory.
+Rather, it will just need to put two control points for the next cubic Bezier curve on the trajectory, since the next SIN will be putting the control points necessary for the following piece of the trajectory.